- We advise you to exercise a high degree of caution in Peru because of the significant levels of serious crime.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in Peru.
+Peru has an extensive and modern Banking network operating in all major cities.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.
 Use a waterproof satchel to protect your travel documents and passport, particularly when hiking in the Andes or rafting on the Amazon.